-Your Option Advantage Premium Plan allows you to receive Covered Services from In-Network Providers through what is called your In-Network benefit.
+Your HSA Qualified Plan allows you to receive Covered Services from In-Network Providers through what is called your In-Network benefit.
 You also have the option to receive most Covered Services from Out-of-Network Providers through what is called your Out-of-Network benefit.
 Generally, your out-of-pocket costs will be less when you receive Covered Services from In-Network Providers.
 Also, In-Network Providers will work with us to Prior Authorize treatment.
-If you receive Covered Services from Out-of-Network Providers, it is your responsibility to make sure the Services are Prior Authorized by Providence Health Plan before treatment is received.
+If you receive Covered Services from Out-of-Network Providers, it is your responsibility to make sure the Services listed in section 3.5 are Prior Authorized by Providence Health Plan before treatment is received.